Newbury, Berkshire: Sports and leisure

-Newbury is home to one of England's major racecourses, Newbury Racecourse, which celebrated its centenary in 2005.
-The most prestigious race in the calendar is the Hennessy Gold Cup which normally takes place in late November.
-Newbury has one of the last remaining lidos in the United Kingdom.
-It was originally built in the 1890s, although the structure we see today was erected in the 1930s.
-The pool is still in use today and is capable of receiving more than 1000 visitors a day during peak times.
+Newbury is home to one of England's major racecourses, Newbury Racecourse, which held its first race meeting in 1905.
+The most prestigious race in the calendar is the Hennessy Gold Cup, which normally takes place in late November.
+The Racecourse also frequently plays host to a series of concerts on race days during the summer, which has included Olly Murs, Craig David, Tom Jones, Rick Astley and Madness in recent years.

+Northcroft Lido in Newbury's Northcroft Park is one of the last remaining lidos in the United Kingdom.
+It was originally built in the 1890s, although the current structure was erected in the 1930s.
+The pool is still in use today and received a major renovation in summer 2023.
 It is owned and subsidised by West Berkshire Council but is managed by an external contractor, Parkwood Leisure.